FHA 203k Loan Requirements and Guidelines

 When the loan has been approved by the underwriter it is time to sign the documents and close the loan.
 At this time an escrow account will be set up.
-The money needed for the repairs and improvements will be placed in to the escrow.
+The money needed for the repairs and improvements will be placed into the escrow.

 The contractor is not normally paid money up front, but if requested can receive 50% of material costs at closing.
 A maximum of 5 inspections will be done during the duration of the work.
-At each inspection the contract can request a draw.
+At each inspection, the contract can request a draw.
 As long as the loan consultant agrees with the contractor then the draw will be disbursed from the escrow account.

 Once all the work is completed and the home has been inspected for a final time, any remaining funds due to the contractor will be paid from the escrow account.
-Remaining money from the reserve set aside will be applied towards principle reduction.
+Remaining money from the reserve set aside will be applied towards principal reduction.
 It is at this time that the homeowner can move in and take possession of their new property.

 - Important Disclosure